Recovery coach academy application process overview

 Your two (2) letters of reference can be personal or professional references.
 We want them to share how they see you showing up in the community.
 What steps have you taken to show hope, and to show that a life in recovery is possible for all who seek it?

 Reference letters might come from a sponsor, counselor, accountability partner, faith-leader, friend or co-worker.
-At least one reference should be from someone who identifies as a person in long-term recovery, and one should address your understanding of and beliefs in recovery and your ability to convey that to others
+At least one reference should be from someone who identifies as a person in long-term recovery, and one should address your understanding of and beliefs in recovery and your ability to convey that to others.

 To help your references write their letters, you may download this PDF to share with them: Recovery Coach Academy Letters of Reference

-Page Seven – Payment Invoice Information
+Page Six – Payment Invoice Information

 If you or your employer will be paying the $850 fee to participate in the Recovery Coach Academy, you must provide invoicing contact information on this page.

-Page Nine – Group Interview
+Page Eight – Group Interview